 The presence of an interpreter ensuring interpretation into a language that the asylum seeker understands is mandatory according to the LAR.
-The law provides for a gender-sensitive approach as interviews can be conducted by an interviewer and interpreter of the same sex as the asylum seeker interviewed upon request.84 In practice, all asylum seekers are asked explicitly whether they would like to have an interviewer or interpreter of the same sex in the beginning of each interview, although cases when this obligation is omitted by the caseworker still occur.85
+The law provides for a gender-sensitive approach as interviews can be conducted by an interviewer and interpreter of the same sex as the asylum seeker interviewed upon request.
+In practice, all asylum seekers are asked explicitly whether they would like to have an interviewer or interpreter of the same sex in the beginning of each interview, although cases when this obligation is omitted by the caseworker still occur.
+109

-Both at first and second instance, interpretation continued to be difficult in 2020, and its quality was often poor and unsatisfactory.
+Both at first and second instance, interpretation continued to be difficult in 2021, and its quality was often poor and unsatisfactory.
 Interpretation in determination procedures remains one of the most serious, persistent and unsolved problems for a number of years.
 Interpretation is secured only from English, French and Arabic languages, and mainly in the reception centres in the capital Sofia.
 Interpreters from other key languages such as Kurdish (Sorani or Pehlewani), Pashto, Urdu, Tamil, Ethiopian and Swahili are scarce and largely unavailable.
+In such cases, as well as in cases when an interpreter from the spoken language is available in another reception center, the asylum administration organises videoconference interpretation.
+Communication interruptions and other technical problems are the most common obstacles during interpretation via videoconference.
+It often creates an environment which does not allow the applicant to present properly his accounts in a detailed and systematic way, thus preventing the case worker from clarifying the relevant facts and circumstances for the decision-making process.
+The scarce fees paid for interpretation by the asylum agency SAR remain one of main reasons for the lack of proper interpretation during the eligibility interviews at first instance.

 With respect to those who speak languages without interpreters available in Bulgaria, the communication takes place in a language chosen by the decision-maker, not the applicant.
 In the past there were also cases where the determination was conducted with the assistance of another asylum seeker.
 In both cases it is done without the asylum seeker's consent or evidence that he or she understands it or is able to communicate clearly in that language.
-It has to be noted however that, in 2020, this represented only 0.2% of the cases, therefore it can be concluded that this serious procedural gap was been finally addressed.86
+It has to be noted however that, in 2021, this represented only